iterative/dvc.org/content/docs/user-guide/pipelines/index.md

 By adding stages to the pipeline, we define a [graph] where the nodes are stages and the edges are dependency relationships.
 The final topology of the graph should be a [Directed Acyclic Graph].
-We know why it's directed, stage A depends to stage B is different from stage B depends to stage A. But why it should be _acyclic_?
+We know why it's directed, stage A depends on stage B is different from stage B depends on stage A. But why it should be _acyclic_?

 The pipeline graph shouldn't contain any cycles in the form